Hire a Licensed Contractor

 How can I be sure a contractor is licensed?

-Get the contractor’s name and license number and call the Licensing and Business Registration Information Section at 587-4272 or go online to www.businesscheck.hawaii.gov .
+Get the contractor’s name and license number and call the Licensing and Business Registration Information Section at 587-4272 or click on the following link: www.businesscheck.hawaii.gov .

 How do I report unlicensed activity?

 If you come across a person or business that is engaged in or offering to do contracting work but you discover that the person or business does not hold a contractor’s license, please notify the Regulated Industries Complaints Office at 587-4272 or call toll-free 1-800-394-1902.
 In order for RICO to investigate unlicensed activity, it is important to provide as much information as possible.

 This is the kind of information that would be important to provide, especially if the unlicensed person or company has already started to actively work at a jobsite:

 - Written contracts or quotes from the unlicensed person reflecting the work to be done and the amount to be paid, and canceled checks or receipts if any payments were made;

 - A physical description of each of the workers on the jobsite (gender, height, weight, ethnicity, age, phone number) and how many people are working; description of any vehicles on the jobsite including color, make, model and license number;